keb/keb.github.io/content/reviews.md

 [/backlog](/backlog)

+## Super Mario Galaxy
+  * **5/5** (10/04/2024) - Is this the pinnacle of 3D Mario?
+I'm not sure, but damn is this game good.
+Platforming is centered around the unique concept of orbital planets.
+As Mario, you can freely walk on these planets which all have their own gravitation pull, meaning you can walk sideways, upside down, and even jump from one planet's orbit to another.
+It was a risky idea considering how it can result in confusing input, but somehow the team at Nintendo pulled it off with finesse.
+The result is possibly the most unique 3D platformer ever made; some levels have you long jumping right off the edge of a planet and being pulled in by the gravitational force of another, before being launched across the map like a missile.
+Again, Nintendo shows that they're at the top of their craft when it comes to controls and gameplay polish.
+New mechanics are effortlessly introduced throughout the game, each one good enough that it can be its own video game.
+The soundtrack, while mostly MIDI, contains some instantly memorable soaring orchestral tracks that you will take to your grave.
+It's hard to believe that this game is 17 years old at this point -- if it came out today, people would still hail it as a revolutionary 3D platformer.

 ## Sparkster: Rocket Knight Adventures 2
   * **3/5** (09/24/2024) - Much like the sequel, Sparkster is a frenetic, brutally difficult, and cinematic arcade-like action adventure game.
 This time, Sparkster's rocket abilities are usable with a single button press instead of having to hold down the attack button, making the game a lot more faster paced.
 Additionally, Sparkster adds weapon bonuses, a nifty slot machine system, and multiple endings (I was not good enough to unlock the "true" ending, although the difference is minor).